reembs/kumulus/README.md

 [![Build Status](https://travis-ci.org/reembs/kumulus.svg?branch=master "Build Status")](https://travis-ci.org/reembs/kumulus)

 # kumulus
-A drop-in replacement for Apache Storm.
-Aimed for a sparse processing topology with low latency requirements.
+A drop-in replacement for Apache Storm aimed for a sparse processing topology with low latency requirements.

+A sparse-processing topology is a topology whose processing tree is built such that a relatively small portion of the bolts are processing tuples simultaneously.

 What Kumulus isn't: a streaming engine, a distributed system.